ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ### A Protocol to Enforce Totally Ordered Delivery

-We did not actually talk about a protocol for enforcing totally ordered delivery - we just spoke about it be hard.
+We did not actually talk about a protocol for enforcing totally ordered delivery - we just spoke about it being hard!

 But here's an idea.
 If a fifth process were added to act as a coordinator, then totally ordered delivery could be ensured by telling every client process that in order to change the state of the data in the replicated databases, it must first check in with the coordinator.
 The coordinator then acts as a middleman for ensuring that message delivery happens in the correct order.

-This approach has several downsides:
+However, this approach has several downsides:

-* The coordinator process becomes a bottleneck making the system slow
+* The coordinator process can become a bottleneck, potentially making the system slow
-* If the coordinator crashes, then updates stop until such time as the coordinator can restart
+* If the coordinator crashes, then all updates stop until such time as the coordinator can restart

 ## Safety and Liveness Properties

-All the properties we've spoken about here are known as a ***safety*** property or a  ***liveness** property.
+Let's now briefly introduce the next topic, that of ***safety*** and ***liveness*** properties.

 | Safety Property | Liveness Property |
 |---|---|
 | Something bad will ***not*** happen | Something good ***eventually*** happens
-| In a finite execution, we can demonstrate that something bad will happen if this property is not satisfied.<br><br>FIFO anomalies, Causal Anomalies and Totally Ordered Anomalies are all examples of safety properties | For example, all client messages are eventually answered.<br><br>However, because liveness properties are open-ended, we can provide a counter example as part of a ***finite*** execution, since the possibility of having to wait forever is not excluded.
-This is why liveness properties are considered harder to reason about.
+| In a finite execution, we can demonstrate that something bad will happen if this property is not satisfied.<br><br>FIFO anomalies, Causal Anomalies and Totally Ordered Anomalies are all examples of safety properties because we can demonstrate that their failure causes something bad to happen | For example, all client messages are eventually answered.<br><br>However, since the definition of a liveness property tends to be open-ended, it is very difficult to provide a counter example when considering ***finite*** execution, since the possibility of having to wait forever is not excluded.<br><br>This is why liveness properties are much harder to reason about.